panameral/panameral/README.md

-- 👋 Hi, I’m @panameral
+- 👋 Hi, I’m @stefanolod
 - 👀 I’m interested in developing desktop software (I prefer the frontend side).
 - 🌱 I’m currently learning Qt Framework
 - 💞️ I’m looking to collaborate with everyone is interested to collaborate with me.